A-Thierry/GOST/README.md

 ## Motivation

 This is my attempt at an Online Generalized Suffix Tree algorithm.
-It is not optimized: the purpose of this implementation is to have a human readable version of the algorithm, and to hunt down for bugs.
+The purpose of this implementation is to have a human readable version of the algorithm, and to hunt down for bugs.

 ## Tests